- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 Boom.
 Bond market down.

 This past week, the Federal Reserve (the US central bank) had a BIG announcement: Interest rates are going up.
 In a unanimous decision by the Federal Open Market Committee (or FOMC, as the cool kids call it) voted to raise the target Federal Funds interest rate from 0.5% to 0.75%.
 That wasn’t unexpected.
 As this Business Insider article points out, bond traders had set a 100% probability that the Fed would do this, which means they had already priced that outcome into the bond market.
 What WASN’T expected, though, was the simultaneous announcement that the Fed would continue with 3 more interest rate hikes, meaning we are going to see interest rates go up a full percentage point at some point in the near future.

-And when interest rates go up, Bond ETFs like the one we own go down.
+And when interest rates go up, Bond ETFs like the one we own in our portfolio go down.
 So down she went.